OpenCyphal/pycyphal/docs/pages/demo.rst

 but it is also possible to use the ``--transport`` command line argument if found more convenient (the syntax is identical).

-Use one of the following transport configuration expressions depending on your demo configuration:
+Use one of the following initialization expressions depending on your demo configuration:

-- ``"UDP('127.0.0.111')"`` --
+- ``"UDP('127.0.0.111')"`` -- UDP/IP on loopback.
-  UDP/IP transport on localhost.
 Local node-ID 111.

 - ``"Serial('socket://loopback:50905',111)"`` --
-  serial transport emulated over a TCP/IP tunnel instead of a real serial port (use Ncat for TCP connection brokering).
+  UAVCAN/serial emulated over a TCP/IP tunnel instead of a real serial port (use Ncat for TCP connection brokering).
   Local node-ID 111.

 - ``"CAN(can.media.socketcan.SocketCANMedia('vcan0',8),111)"`` --